Teletubbies: Production

 The show was created by Anne Wood and Andrew Davenport after the BBC requested their pitch for a show aimed at preschoolers.
 Inspired by Davenport's interest in astronauts, specifically Apollo 11 and the first Moon landing, as well as their concern about "how children were reacting to the increasingly technological environment of the late 1990s", the two put together a pitch which the BBC picked up.

-Finding a shooting location was a challenge, as they wanted to film the production outside but was unable to locate a place "with a suitable bowl-like dip".
+Finding a shooting location was a challenge, as they wanted to film the production outside but were unable to locate a place "with a suitable bowl-like dip".
 They ended up filming on a farm in Wimpstone, Warwickshire, where they had previously shot Tots TV.
 Due to problems with a previous television show shooting at the location, the shooting was protested by the locals, although they calmed down after being assured that "it was a low-key children's programme and no one would be aware of the filming".
-After the show took off, though, its popularity caused the land to be flooded by the press.
+After the show took off, though, its popularity caused the land to be overrun by the press.
+In 2013, due to the continued trespassing, its owner, Rosemary Harding, had the location filled with water and turned into a small pond: "People were jumping fences and crossing cattle fields.
+We're glad to see the back of it."

 According to Davenport, the press was particularly interested in getting photos of the actors in their Teletubby costumes without their heads on.
 Eventually, the team took measures to secure their privacy, including blindfolding visitors coming to the set and creating a tent for the actors to change in secret.

-Teletubbies: Everywhere

-Teletubbies: Everywhere is a spin-off (aka segment in US) of Teletubbies that aired on CBeebies on 1 July 2002.
-In the United States, the show premiered on 20 January 2003 on PBS Kids, usually airing as the first half of an episode, usually replaces the original first half of the Teletubbies episodes.

-These are 10 minute episodes that teaches about colours, shapes, numbers, simple concepts such as up and down or big and small and culture.